 In another third party case, our lawyers recovered $4 million dollars for a truck driver whose neck injury was made significantly worse because doctors botched his medical care.
 Avoidable medical complications suffered by our client left his ability to walk significantly impaired.
 With proper medical attention, the client’s initial injury (caused by the collision) would have completely resolved.

 If a third party caused you to be injured in an on-the-job accident, you deserve the quality of representation that has come to be expected by Janet, Janet, & Suggs’ clients.
 The same holds true if medical negligence made your injury considerably worse or caused you to suffer a complication that brought on an entirely new injury.
 An example of the latter would be a worker who, while undergoing surgery to treat a work-related injury, suffered brain damage because a doctor or nurse mismanaged his or her anesthesia.

 Call 1-877-692-3862 to get started today.

-Common Situations That Cause Workers’ Compensation Claims
+Common Situations That Can Result in Third-Party Workers’ Compensation Claims

-Any employee can suffer an injury at work for which he or she can file a workers’ compensation claim.
+Any employee can suffer an injury at work for which he or she can file a third-party workers’ compensation claim.
 However, there is a much greater likelihood of injuries in the following industries and occupations: